jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkName(_findByLinkName string) ([]*Link, error)
 ```
-FindByLinkName dynamic finder for link_name -> []*Link,error Generic and
-programatically generator finder for Link
+FindByLinkName searchs against the primary key link_name and will return []*Link,error This method is a programatically generated finder for Link

 ```go